patrickbiegon/ionize-react-app/README.md

 ionic cap add android
 ionic cap open android

+#capactior -
+npx cap add android
+npx cap add ios

+npx cap add electron

-## HOW TO BUILD  ##
+## How to build  ##

 ### Web

-Spin up Nginx server and server the files
+Spin up Nginx server and server the files!

-To build a Docker Image, we have to run the following command in our terminal:
+To build a Docker Image, you have to run the following command in our terminal:

 docker build -f devDockerfile.web -t myApp:v1